Lost in Space is found again – for a new generation

 But I definitely don’t miss the talking carrot.

-Series one of Lost in Space drops on Netflix on Friday 13th April
+Lost in Space season one is released on Netflix on Friday 13th April